William Shakespeare (tenor)

-William Shakespeare (16 June 1849 – 1 November 1931) was an English tenor, teacher and composer.
+John William Thomas Shakespeare (16 June 1849 – 1 November 1931) was an English tenor, teacher and composer.

 Life

-John William Thomas Shakespeare was born in Croydon England on 16 June 1849.
+Shakespeare was born in Croydon, England, on 16 June 1849.
 In 1866 he won a King's Scholarship to study at the Royal Academy of Music, London, with William Sterndale Bennett.
-Awarded the Mendelssohn Scholarship in 1871, he traveled to Leipzig to study with composer, pianist, conductor, and pedagogue Carl Reinecke, but soon left Leipzig for Milan, to study under the guidance of the singing teacher Francesco Lamperti.
-He appeared in England once again as a tenor in 1875 where he sang at the Monday Popular Concerts at the Crystal Palace and the 1877 Leeds Festival.
+Awarded the Mendelssohn Scholarship in 1871, he traveled to Leipzig to study with composer, pianist, conductor, and pedagogue Carl Reinecke, but soon left Leipzig for Milan to study under the guidance of the singing teacher Francesco Lamperti.
+He appeared in England once again as a tenor in 1875, where he sang at the Monday Popular Concerts at the Crystal Palace and the 1877 Leeds Festival.
 He was appointed as a Professor of Singing at the Royal Academy of Music in 1878 and Conductor of the Concerts in 1880, resigning the latter post in 1886.
 From 1902 to 1905 Shakespeare was the conductor of the Strolling Players' Amateur Orchestral Society (which had been founded in 1882).
 He died in London in 1931.